The BINARY operator casts the string

 SELECT CONVERT('abc' USING utf8);

-Normally, you cannot compare a BLOB
+Normally, you cannot compare a BLOB value or

 other binary string in case-insensitive fashion because binary